zpx2022/pytorch_federated_learning_differential_privacy/README.md

 - Basic strategy and goal:

   Considering that MNIST is a public dataset with low sensitivity, we prioritize the availability of the model.
 Therefore, our preset utility goal is: after introducing LDP noise, the       maximum accuracy loss of the model should not exceed 0.01.

 - Privacy budget range:

   In order to explore the impact of privacy protection while ensuring high availability, we set a relatively loose single-round privacy budget range ε ∈ [10, 20].

 - Theoretical formula:

   According to the definition of the Laplace mechanism in differential privacy, the relationship between the privacy budget ε and the noise intensity λ is:

 $$
 \epsilon = \frac{\Delta s}{\lambda}
 $$

-- **Parameter definition**:
+- Parameter definition:

-  - **ε**: Single-round privacy budget.
+  - ε: Single-round privacy budget.

-  - **Δs**: Sensitivity.
+  - Δs: Sensitivity.
 In this scenario, we use gradient clipping, so the sensitivity is defined by the clipping norm `grad_clip_norm`, whose value is `1.0`.

-  - **λ**: The strength of Laplace noise (Noise strength), corresponding to the hyperparameter `laplace_noise_scale`.
+  - λ: The strength of Laplace noise (Noise strength), corresponding to the hyperparameter `laplace_noise_scale`.

-- **Derivation and selection**:
+- Derivation and selection:

   Based on the above formulas and parameters, we can derive the range of noise intensity: